auth0/docs/articles/support/tickets.md

 With [Support Center](${env.DOMAIN_URL_SUPPORT}), you can create tickets for questions or issues you are experiencing.
 You can access Support Center if you are a full administrator of an Auth0 account, or have received an invitation to Support Center from an administrator.

-If you are an existing PSaaS Appliance customer, you will need to create an Auth0 cloud-based account to log in to the Support Center.
+If you are an existing Private Cloud customer, you will need to create an Auth0 cloud-based account to log in to the Support Center.
 This account can also be used for Dev/Test purposes at no additional cost.
-Please contact your Customer Success Manager or Sales Executive to associate your cloud-based account to your existing PSaaS Appliance subscription.
+Please contact your Customer Success Manager or Sales Executive to associate your cloud-based account to your existing Private Cloud subscription.

 ## Open a new ticket